SziKayLeung/isoVisDev/README.md

     git switch main
     git pull
     ```
-- Archive the head of the branch into a zip file.
-Run the following in the top level folder of the repository (the folder containing manage.py).
+- Archive the head of the branch into a zip file: Run the following in the top level folder of the repository (the folder containing `manage.py`).
     ```bash
     git archive -o ../isoVisDev.zip --format=zip HEAD
     ```